theoutfield/sc_sncn_motorcontrol/examples/app_control_tuning/doc/index.rst

 #.
 When the app start you can check if the motor control and sensor error are `0` and maybe turn the motor manually to see if the position and velocity feedback are working

    Use the ``ao`` command to start the offset detection.
 This should make the motor turn slowly in both direction for maximum one minute.
 When it is finished the offset is printed.
 If the motor does not move or with difficulty try increasing the offset detection torque with the ``op`` command.
-If it displays "WRONG
-   POSITION SENSOR POLARITY" you need to change the sensor polarity of ``position_feedback_service()`` and recompile the app.
+If it displays "WRONG POSITION SENSOR POLARITY" you need to change the sensor polarity of ``position_feedback_service()`` and recompile the app.
 You can try to run the offset detection several time to see if you get similar result.
 After the offset is found you need to make sure that a positive torque command result in a positive velocity/position increment.
    Otherwise the position and velocity controller will not work.
 You can tune the offset manually with the ``os`` command.

    Then you can use the command starting with `k` to tune the position and velocity controllers.
-There are tutorials on the `documentation <https://doc.synapticon.com/tutorials/index.html>`_

    To be able to start the cogging torque detection you need to tune your velocity controller in order to have a stable speed at 10 RPM.
 Then start the measurement with the command 'ac'.
 The motor will operate two turns in each direction at slow speed.
-	Once the measurement is done, it is possible to enable or disable the compensation with the command 'ec'
+Once the measurement is done, it is possible to enable or disable the compensation with the command 'ec'.

 .. important:: When you have found the offset and PID parameters save them in your **user_config.h** file for your app